 But did you know there’s another alternative called the belt drive?

 The belt drive system uses a rubberized belt instead of a chain which can never come off as easily as chain drive would.
 It also eliminates grease and dirt, and requires low to no maintenance.

 Even though the belt drive system has been introduced as a drive system for kid bikes at first, it’s becoming very popular with adult bikes, especially in commuter and urban bikes.

-PRO TIP : Belt drive systems are maintenance free and getting popular among kids bikes.
+Geek Tip : Belt drive systems are maintenance-free and getting popular among kids bikes.

-Foam tires are widely used in kids bikes up to 12″.
-They’re solid tires are made out of foam and doesn’t require an inner tube.
-Hence, they’re maintenance free and eliminates the risk of mid-ride punctures.
+Foam tires are widely used in kids’ bikes up to 12″.
+Their solid tires are made out of foam and don’t require an inner tube.
+Hence, they’re maintenance-free and eliminates the risk of mid-ride punctures.

 On the other hand, bikes from 16″ onwards usually come with air tires.
-Basically, they’ve an inner tube and you’ll need to pump the tires up.
-With air tires, you’ll get a types of tire threads,
+Basically, they have an inner tube and you’ll need to pump the tires up.
+With air tires, you’ll get a type of tire threads,

 - Road/slick.
 Road tires are ideal for smooth tarmac surface and have lower rolling resistance, hence faster.